saucecontrol/Brotli-IIS/readme.md

 The rule above simply looks for the string `br` (surrounded by word boundaries and not immediately followed by `;q=0`) in the `Accept-Encoding` header and re-writes it to be just plain `br`, giving IIS only one choice.

 Note that the default URL Rewrite configuration does not allow modification of the `HTTP_ACCEPT_ENCODING` variable.
 The `allowedServerVariables` element overrides that restriction and must be configured in `applicationHost.config`.
 The rewrite rule can then be defined at any level in the config hierarchy, although it probably makes sense to make it global.

+Note also that URL Rewrite makes requests ineligible for caching in the HTTP.sys kernel-mode cache.
+If you wish to take full advantage of kernel-mode caching while using Brotli on older IIS versions, you will need to use option 1) above.

 Testing
 -------